developer-portal/content/tech/languages/go/go-installation.md

 ## Fedora Specific Notes

+### Fedora 43 and newer

+Starting with Go 1.25 in Fedora 43, The default values of `GOPROXY`and `GOSUMDB`as
+provided by the Go development team are retained.
+These defaults are: `GOPROXY=https://proxy.golang.org,direct` and `GOSUMDB=sum.golang.org`.
+To restore the previous behavior, set "GOPROXY=direct" and "GOSUMDB=off".

+The `GOTOOLCHAIN` environment variable is set to `GOTOOLCHAIN=local`.
+We change this default from `auto` to `local` so that the distribution-packaged Go toolchain is always used and go doesn't automatically download pre-compiled alternative versions.

+### Fedora 42 and older

-The default installation of Go on Fedora contains changes to the default values of `GOPROXY`, `GOSUMDB`, and `GOTOOLCHAIN` environment variables that Go developers should be aware of.
+The standard rpm-based installation of Go on Fedora contains changes to the default values of `GOPROXY`, `GOSUMDB`, and `GOTOOLCHAIN` environment variables that Go developers should be aware of.
 The `go` command and related tools make extensive use of environment variables for configuration.
 Default values are set globally in `/usr/lib/golang/go.env`, and can be overridden on per user or per project basis.

 For extensive help and information see: